Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 2: Wild Companion

 You can summon a nature spirit that assumes an animal form to aid you.
-As a **:rsc-a: Magic**{ .rsc } action, you can expend a spell slot or a use of **:material-paw: Wild Shape** to cast the [:spell-lv1: ind Familiar] spell without Material components.
+As a **:rsc-a: Magic**{.rsc} action, you can expend a spell slot or a use of **:material-paw: Wild Shape** to cast the [:spell-lv1: ind Familiar] spell without Material components.

 When you cast the spell in this way, the familiar is Fey and disappears when you finish a **:rest-long: Long Rest**.